desserdmi/olfactory_bulb/README.md

 ![Fig.2](https://www.biorxiv.org/content/biorxiv/early/2019/07/22/711135/F1.large.jpg?width=800&height=600&carousel=1)
 ###### *Fig. 2.
 Overview of the proposed method.
 Feature selection is performed systematically across different partitions of the original dataset.
 Robustness of selected biomarkersis assessed from the output of the RFE-SVM algorithm, and the final accuracy is averaged over subsamplings estimations. (*bioRxiv preprint first posted online Jul.
 22, 2019; doi: http://dx.doi.org/10.1101/711135.
 The copyright holder for this preprint (which was not peer-reviewed) is the author/funder, who has granted bioRxiv a license to display the preprint in perpetuity.
 It is made available under a CC-BY-NC-ND 4.0 International license.)**

-5. Developing a desease prediction algoritm (SVM) based on most relevant features.
+5. Developing SVM Desease Prediction Algoritm  based on most relevant features.
 [SVM has proven state of the art performance in computational biology](https://doi.org/10.1371/journal.pcbi.1000173).
 It has been already used successfully

 ### Current state: